Numerous guidelines have been put into place to help ensure that our campus can sustain in-person classes for the spring semester and beyond.

 - Hand sanitizer, wipes and sprays in common areas, classrooms and offices so that faculty and staff can assist with disinfection of spaces throughout the day.

 - Signage signaling handwashing facilities and hand hygiene products.

-- Facial coverings and appropriate signage and training.
+- Complimentary facial coverings and appropriate signage and training.